drivendataorg/zamba/docs/docs/inputs_outputs.md

 otherwise specified).
 The lines that _don't_ begin with a filename – `nasnet_mobile`, `inception_v3`, `xception_avg`, `inception_v2_resnet` – tell the
 user which deep learning model `zamba` is currently using to predict.
-The final prediction combines predictions from these models. <!-- TODO: update this paragraph><!-->
+The final prediction combines predictions from these models.

 `zamba` will output a `.csv` file with rows labeled by each video filename and columns for each class.
 The default